Red Flag Rules Standard Operating Procedures

 - Read the Identity Theft Prevention "Red Flag Rule Program" approved by The Board of Trustees.

 - On an annual basis, each Covered Account is required to have all employees, who come in receive or handle personal information, complete Red Flag Rule training to prevent, mitigate, and detect Identity Theft.
-A Red Flag Training Presentation has been created to guide you through the training - refer to the VPCFO Traning Site training website for presentation.
+A Red Flag Training Presentation has been created to guide you through the training.

 Those department or units that have a Covered Account must develop and implement a written plan that identifies relevant Red Flags for their specific Covered Account.
 The document should also specify what controls the department has in place to detect and mitigate instances of Identity Theft, as well as the appropriate response when a Red Flag has been detected.
 A template of a matrix is available to capture the required information in Departmental Red Flag Plan Blank Template.
 To assist the department or unit head, or the appropriate designated employee within that department or unit, with filling out the required matrix, a summary of possible Red Flags can be referenced in Summary of Possible Red Flags.
 The department or unit head may also reference a completed version of the matrix in Example of SLA Red Flag Plan.
 These documents are available on the Red Flags Forms and Templates Page.